-Students concerned about their grade in a given course should first try to resolve the issue with the instructor and to explain their concerns about the grade.

-If the student is concerned that the grade has not been correctly determined, he or she should contact the academic department chairperson.
+Students concerned about their grades in a given course should first try to resolve the issue with the instructor and to explain their concerns about the grade.
+If the student is concerned that the grade has not been correctly determined, he or she should contact the academic department chairperson should be contacted in writing.
 In writing, the student must detail his or her argument for a grade change, specifically identifying and documenting those factors (other than academic performance) that the student believes affected his or her grade.
 The student must submit this written statement to both the instructor and the chair no later than 30 days from the start of the fall or spring semester directly following the semester in which the grade in question was assigned.
 The instructor will then provide a written response to both the student and the chair.
-On the basis of both the student and instructor reports, the chair will make a decision.
-In academic departments that also have program coordinators, the department chair, at his or her discretion, may include the coordinator in the process.
+On the basis of both the student and instructor reports. the chair will make a decision.
+In academic departments that also have program coordinators, at the discretion of the department chair, at his or her discretion, may include the coordinator may be included in the process.
 The student will receive a written reply from the department chair within 15 days from receipt of the appeal.

-If the problem is still not resolved, and the student wishes to continue the petition, he or she may make an appeal in writing to the academic standards committee.
+If the problem is still not resolved, and the student wishes to continue the petition, he or she may make an appeal may be submitted in writing to the academic standards committee.
 The committee will be chaired by the vice president of academic affairs and shall additionally consist of one faculty member representative from each department.
 The committee shall begin with the presumption that the original grade was assigned correctly, and the burden of proof will lie with the student.
 If the committee determines the grade assigned was based on factors other than the student's academic performance in the course, the committee may determine a new grade and submit a change of grade form.